Skip to main navigation Skip to search Skip to main content

 Biography

-Stephen’s technical work is currently focused on the development of sonification solutions for the Internet of Sounds.
-His previous technical work has involved the design of auditory display solutions for large-scale IoT networks and investigated the integration of generative systems, cybernetic design principles, and artificial intelligence/ machine learning (AI/ML) techniques in automated music synthesis contexts.
-Much of this work was carried out under an IRC Postdoctoral Fellowship at CONNECT: the Research Ireland Centre for Future Networks and Communications, at TCD, and subsequently at the Department of Electronic & Electrical Engineering at TCD.
-His work is widely disseminated through peer-reviewed journal publications, conference proceedings and book chapters.
-As a member of the committee on Ethically Aligned Design in the Arts (under the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems), he contributed to the IEEE Standards Authority Report on Ethically Aligned Approaches to AI in the Arts.
+Stephen’s previous projects have explored auditory display solutions for large-scale IoT networks, as well as applications of generative systems, cybernetic design principles, and AI/ML techniques in automated music synthesis.
+This work was carried out under an IRC Postdoctoral Fellowship at CONNECT: the Research Ireland Centre for Future Networks and Communications, and subsequently at the Department of Electronic & Electrical Engineering at TCD.
+His work is widely disseminated through peer-reviewed journal publications, conference proceedings, and book chapters.
+He contributed to an IEEE Standards Authority report on ethically aligned approaches to AI in the arts, developed under the IEEE Global Initiative on Ethics of Autonomous and Intelligent Systems.

-Stephen maintains a vibrant and diverse creative and performing arts practice which forms a core component of his research activity.
-His artistic projects span a variety of media and styles, including music composition and performance, generative and data-driven music, and sound art installation and performance.
-His work, described as majestic and sweeping yet beautifully unsettling, is frequently performed and installed at home and abroad.
+Stephen maintains an active artistic practice that is central to his research activity.
+His work includes music composition and performance, generative and data-driven music, and sound art installation and performance.
 His most recent musical releases Leviathan, Corpus/Mimesis, and Stardust Sonata are all available through Fiadh Productions.
-Recent events have included the ElettroAQustica 10 in L’Aquila, New York City Electroacoustic Music Festival and the Earth Rising Festival at the Irish Museum of Modern Art.
+Recent performances and installations of his work have included the ElettroAQustica 10 festival in L’Aquila, the New York City Electroacoustic Music Festival, and the Earth Rising Festival at the Irish Museum of Modern Art.

 Research Grants